rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 ### 5.6 Omitted
-The v1.5.1 guide skips 5.6 and goes from 5.5 to 5.7.
+The v1.5.1 Benchmark skips 5.6 and goes from 5.5 to 5.7.
 We are including it here merely for explanation.

 ### 5.7 General Policies